JorgeETorradoF/Turtlebot3-Random-Point-Based-Autonomous-Exploration/README.md

 ## Overview

-This repository contains code for autonomous exploration based on random points using ROS (Robot Operating System).
-The purpose of this project is to enable robots to explore unknown environments efficiently by generating random points for exploration.
+This repository contains python code for a random point based autonomous exploration using ROS (Robot Operating System).
+The purpose of this project is to enable the Turtlebot3 to explore unknown environments autonomously by generating random goals for the robot to reach them.

 ## Prerequisites